Presentation: Fetus that is small for gestational age

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests.
 You can also access a spreadsheet of all available tests.

 - For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.